davidjbradshaw/iframe-resizer/README.md

 ## Version History

+* v3.1.0 Added option to allow iFrame to kick start init, if script is late loaded.
+Fixed default width in iFrame to be *scroll*, instead of *max* when called with old version of parent script.
 * v3.0.0 Added *taggedElement* size calculation method. [#199](https://github.com/davidjbradshaw/iframe-resizer/issues/199) Added in page options to iFrame. [#70](https://github.com/davidjbradshaw/iframe-resizer/issues/70) Added width calculation method options.
 Added methods to bound iFrames to comunicate from parent to iFrame.
 Ignore calls to setup an already bound iFrame.
 Improved event handling.
 Refactored MutationObserver functions.
 Moved IE8 polyfil from docs to own JS file and added *Funtion.prototype.bind()*.
 Added detection for tab focus.
 Fixed bug with nested inPageLinks.
 Public methods in iFrame now always enabled and option removed.
 Renamed enableInPageLinks to inPageLinks.
 Added double iFrame example.
 * v2.8.10 Fixed bug with resizeFrom option not having default value in iFrame, if called from old version in parent page.
 * v2.8.9 [#220](https://github.com/davidjbradshaw/iframe-resizer/issues/220) Switched from using *deviceorientation* to *orientationchange* event listner [[Brandon Kobel](https://github.com/kobelb)].